ramakarl/Flightsim/README.md

 <br>
 <img src="https://github.com/ramakarl/Flightsim/blob/main/docs/fig03.png" width="600" />
 Figure 5.
-A multi-surface flight model (MSFM) where each control surface is modeled as a wing producing torque on the rigid body of the aircraft.
+A multi-surface flight model (MSFM) where each control surface is modeled as a wing producing torque on the rigid body of the aircraft.<br>

 The challenge with such a model, where Jakob goes into details, is that the torque produced on an aircraft is quite complex.
 This depends on the independent torque of each wing control surface on the body.
 Additionally, the airflow which produces lift and drag forces depend on the current orientation of the aircraft.